desmap/ale-sensible/README.md

 **`:PlugInstall` sensible defaults for ALE and enjoy a welcoming asynchronous linter and autocomplete out of the box.**

+## ALE or going down the rabbit hole

 **The first time, I installed ALE, I uninstalled it right away.** ALE is mighty but its power is hidden behind subpar defaults.
 It's just a few settings to change but it took me days crawling through helpfiles and Github issues to find the right ones.
 Don't waste time like I did and use sane defaults from the first second.
 Introducing ALE SENSIBLE:

 ## Gutter-free, clean, slick with ANY colortheme